 Nearby is another UNESCO World Heritage site: Villa Adriana.
 Built by Emperor Hadrian as a retreat from Rome, this architectural masterpiece represents what he believed was an ideal city.

-9. Trevi Fountain
+9. Toss a Coin Into the Trevi Fountain

 If you fall in love with Rome, be sure to visit the Trevi Fountain.
 According to local legend, tossing coins into the fountain ensures you’ll return.